Skip to content

 Director

-Adel wants to achieve a positive voice for Victorian-Muslims, a sense of belonging along with reduced discrimination.
-He is Director of Arkan Toledo which delivers special religious instruction at Victorian state schools and also a Board Director for Arkana Islamic College in Sydney NSW.
-Adel continues to be a strong proponent of the importance of engagement in Australia’s democratic system.
-He is an active member of the Australian Muslim Community National Summit steering committee, a joint endeavour involving over 160 Muslim organisations.
+Adel is dedicated to amplifying the voice of Victorian Muslims, fostering a sense of belonging, and reducing discrimination.
+He serves as Director of Arkan Toledo, delivering special religious instruction in Victorian state schools, and is a Board Director for Arkana Islamic College in Sydney.
+Additionally, he is an active member of the Australian Muslim Community National Summit steering committee, advocating for increased community engagement in Australia’s democratic processes.

 Director